-Most Christians are used to hearing about Jesus’ death on the cross on Calvary, where He shed His blood and died for us as a blameless and faultless lamb.
-Only a few people realize that Jesus also died in another way, and that His crucifixion was the completion of a work of salvation that had been in progress for 33 years.
+Most Christians are used to hearing about Jesus’ death on the cross on Calvary but only a few people realize that Jesus also died in another way.

 Tempted like us

 When we think about Him being tempted in all points, just as we are, yet without sin, many thoughts spring to mind.
 How did He do it?
 Is it possible for us not to revile when are reviled?
 Not to threaten when we are threatened?
-(1 Pet.
-2:23).
-Is there any possibility whatsoever in today’s world to love our enemies as He loved?
-(Matt.
-5:44).
+(1 Peter 2:23) Is there any possibility whatsoever in today’s world to love our enemies as He loved?
+(Matthew 5:44).
 Is it possible to not lust and covet, in the same way Jesus did not lust and covet?
-(Matt.
-5:28).
+(Matthew 5:28).
 How can we no longer live according to our human lusts, but according to God’s will, during our time on earth?
-(1 Pet.
-4:2).
+(1 Peter 4:2).